jtpio/jtpio.github.io/_drafts/2015-09-26-how-to-multiplayer-game-jam.md

 It's **web based**:

-- Written in **Javascript**
+- Written in **Javascript**.
-- The only thing players need is access to a web browser
+- The only thing players need is access to a **web browser**.
-- Which makes it very easy for the player to directly get in the game, jump in and out
+- Which makes it relatively **easy** for the player to **get in the game**, jump in and out.

-The type of interactions is illustrated below.
+The types of interactions are illustrated below.

 <img class="center" src="/res/jammer/setup.png" alt="Jammer use case">

+The Main Screen also talks to the players to assign a color or update a state for example.

 It's always nice when other participants at a game jam want to try your game.
 But it should be easy to setup, without requiring thousands of steps.
 Being web based has the big advantage of **improving the accessibility**.

-## General Tips
+## Prepare the tools

 The key point in a game jam is to save as much time as possible. **Knowing the tech and the tools is crucial** to not waste time on technical details.

 - More generally and as a prerequisite, make sure to use a familiar **game engine**.
 For 2D web based games, my preference goes to [Phaser](//phaser.io).
 - If you want to take the opportunity of the game jam to learn a new engine, spend some days before to at least cover the basics.
 - Use a **networking framework** to cover the communication layer.
 Refer to the [next section](#what-to-use) for suggestions.
 You can also make your own tech before and bring it in your tool box.
+Again, come familiar with the framework.

+Then at the jam:

-- Implement a minimal prototype.
-Start with the networking part, especially if the multiplayer aspect is at the core of the gameplay.
+- Start by implementing a minimal prototype first.
+Make sure that the networking part work as intended, by exchanging some dummy messages between the players and the main game.
+Thi is especially important if the multiplayer aspect is at the core of the gameplay.
-- Iterate and always keep the game playable.
-Use a version control system to be able to revert changes in case something goes wrong.
+- Iterate and **always keep the game playable**.
+- Use a version control system to make it easy to try crazy things and concepts, still being able to revert the changes in case something goes wrong.

 ## What networking framework to use? <a id="what-to-use"> </a>